 If a pesticide is determined to potentially impact listed species, a species-specific assessment is conducted, which is described in Section VI.
 Sections V and VI summarize the screening-level and species-specific assessments that are generally conducted in OPP.
 It should be noted, however, that the ecological risk assessment process within OPP may, on a case-by-case basis, incorporate additional methodologies, models, and lines of evidence that are technically appropriate for risk management objectives.
 Examples of additional information and methodologies include monitoring and incident data and evaluation of routes of exposure not routinely considered, but suggested by other lines of evidence.

-Finally, the document concludes with a list of support documents (Section VII), references (Section VIII), and appendices.You may need Adobe Reader to view files on this page.
+Finally, the document concludes with a list of support documents (Section VII), references (Section VIII), and appendices.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Overview of the Ecological Risk Assessment Process (PDF)(92 pp, 642 K)